dkackman/chiaSWARM/README.md

 ## Becoming the SWARM

+In order to run a swarm node, you need a [CUDA](https://nvidia.custhelp.com/app/answers/detail/a_id/2132/~/what-is-cuda%3F) capable NVIDIA GPU; 30XX or better recommended.

 While we test the network, nodes are by invite only.
 To participate please contact mailto:admin@chiaswarm.ai.

 From the repo root run `sh install.sh` on linux or `install.ps1` on windows.